The German Archives for Diaries

 DTA is a registered non-profit association of public interest and is led by an elected volunteer executive board consisting of a president, a vice-president, a treasurer and up to three more committee members.

-The association operates with only three paid employees, and its budget relies heavily on donations, membership contributions, and minor project grants, as so far it has not received any permanent public funding.
+The association operates with four paid employees, and its budget relies on membership contributions, donations and minor project grants, and since 2023 on public funding by the state of Baden-Württemberg.

 Volunteering at DTA